IsmaelMartinez/teams-for-linux/app/config/README.md

 		"filetype": "jpg",
 		"id": "Custom_bg01",
 		"name": "Custom bg",
-		"src": "/teams-for-linux/custom-bg/<path-to-image>",
+		"src": "/<path-to-image>",
-		"thumb_src": "/teams-for-linux/custom-bg/<path-to-thumb-image>"
+		"thumb_src": "/<path-to-thumb-image>"
 	}
 ]

 ```
 As you can see from the above example, it's a JSON array so you can configure any number of images of your choice.

-### About config entries
+### About the entries
 - `filetype`: Type of image (Ex: jpg)
 - `id`: Id of the image.
 Give a unique name without spaces.
 - `name`: Name of your image.
 - `src`: Path to the image to be loaded when selected from the preview.
+Provide a picture with resolution 1920x1080 (Based on Microsoft CDN) though any resolution would work.
+This is to avoid unnecessary traffic by loading large size images.
 - `thumb_src`: Path to the image to be shown on the preview screen.
-Provide a law resolution picture as it's shown on the preview page.
+Provide a low resolution picture (280x158 based on Microsoft CDN) as it's shown on the preview page.
 The smaller the image the quicker the preview will be.

 Image paths are relative to `customBGServiceBaseUrl`.
-They should always start with `/teams-for-linux/custom-bg/`.
-If your image is at `https://example.com/images/sample.jpg`, then `src` would be `/teams-for-linux/custom-bg/images/sample.jpg`.
+If your image is at `https://example.com/images/sample.jpg`, then `src` would be `/images/sample.jpg`.